 What Makes This Vintage Pink Lemonade Recipe Work

-Maraschino cherry juice is sweet, deeply colored, and mild in flavor, which makes it the connection between the sharp citrus and the floral raspberry.
-It softens the tartness and adds a quiet sweetness that rounds out the whole drink without pushing it into candy territory.
-The half cup this recipe calls for comes directly from a standard 10-ounce jar of maraschino cherries, which also gives you the garnish cherries at no extra cost.
+Half a cup of maraschino cherry juice is the ingredient that makes people ask, "wait, what IS that?"
+It's sweet, it's deeply colored, and it acts as a bridge between the sharp citrus and the floral raspberry.
+It rounds everything out without pushing the drink into candy territory.
+The very best part?
+That half cup comes directly from a standard 10-ounce jar of maraschino cherries, which also gives you the garnish cherries at absolutely no extra cost.
+The recipe genuinely just takes care of you on this one.

 1955 Circus Pink Lemonade With Raspberries Recipe